Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ### Content

-All sources used have been documented in the code through the use of comments, starting with an explination of what has been done and then denoting the source with a SRC= tag
+All sources used have been documented in the code through the use of comments, starting with an explanation of what has been done and then denoting the source with a SRC= tag

 ### Media